akaprofiles/aka-docs/docs/help-pages/badge-publish.md

 This page explains the options of the `Auto Badges > Publish` page in AKA Profiles.

 Publish your badge to your preferred relay, set on `Nostr Settings > Relays`.
-All events are published with Issuer Key, set on `Nostr Settings > Keypair`.

 The current badge status check happens on page load, and returns per relay